 Indoor plants: pothos, Chinese evergreen, dracaena, syngoniums, snake plants, ZZ plants

-If you're looking for plants to keep indoors, there are several choices.
+If you're looking for container garden plants to grow in Spring and keep indoors, there are several choices.
 Some easy-to-care-for plants, like Pothos, Dracaena, ZZ plants, and cacti, are great options to start with.
 These plants need bright, indirect light, and once established can survive with little water and only occasional fertilizer.